 - Team members open up so that everyone can judge them fairer, understand the person that they are today, not expecting that they reveal their darkest secrets or that they get emotional.

 - Leaders create a safe space for their team to speak.
-Team members generally look to their leaders to show them his to build trust.
+Team members generally look to their leaders to show them how to build trust.
 Leaders have to first put themselves out there without knowing that their behavior will be reciprocated, respected or rewarded.

 - Maintain the bounding experience and pursue the relationships built.